Post-traumatic cystic bone lesion

-Post-traumatic cystic bone lesions, also known as fracture cysts, are benign, transient post-fracture cysts, which are relatively uncommon and usually appear about one-to-two months after traumatic fracture.
+Post-traumatic cystic bone lesions, also known as fracture cysts or transient fatty cortical defects, are benign, transient post-fracture cysts, which are relatively uncommon and usually appear about one-to-two months after traumatic fracture.

-They are rare but may be under recognized, as monitoring after fracture often is only clinically.
+They are rare but may be under-recognized, as monitoring after fracture often is only clinical.
 They have most often been reported in children of growing age.
 The most common reported site is the distal radius 1-3.

 Though mostly asymptomatic in nature, patients with these transient lesions can present with moderate soft swelling 1.